Frozen Mixed Berry Pie

 Instructions

-- Measure berries into a large bowl, being as level as possible.
-Toss with sugar and cornstarch.
+3. Whisk together the sugar and cornstarch in a large bowl.
+Measure frozen berries into bowl as accurately as possible.
+Add the lemon juice.
+Fold together until all fruit is coated.
 [NOTE: Too many berries will create extra liquid that may spill over while baking, and may result in a loose, rather than thickened, filling.]

 *Originally published 12/27/11.
 Post and photos updated 3/4/17.